EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

 1. [Content based filtering](https://en.wikipedia.org/wiki/Recommender_system#Content-based_filtering)
 2. [Collaborative filtering](https://en.wikipedia.org/wiki/Recommender_system#Collaborative_filtering)

 The first one bases its outputs on the the intricate features of the item and how they relate to the user itself.
 The latter one uses the information about the way other, similar users rank the items.
-More elaborated systems base their work on both.
-Such recommender systems are called [hybrid](https://en.wikipedia.org/wiki/Recommender_system#Hybrid_recommender_systems).
+More elaborate systems base their work on both.
+Such systems are called [hybrid recommender systems](https://en.wikipedia.org/wiki/Recommender_system#Hybrid_recommender_systems).

 This article is going to focus on **collaborative filtering** only.